tommypan/qmang2d/README.md

 what is qmang2d?

-it is a cross platform game engine。can help us develop large webgame and mobile game easily
+it is a cross platform game engine。can help us develop webgame and mobile game easily

 how to use it？